ericsonga/APCSAReview/_sources/Unit2-Using-Objects/topic-2-1-objects-intro-turtles.rst

 |Groupwork| Programming Challenge : Turtle Drawing
 --------------------------------------------------

+We encourage you to work in pairs for this challenge.

-Working in pairs, create two Turtle objects below and have them draw a shape together.
-Each person should write the code for their turtle and draw half the shape.
-Here's and idea: see if you can draw squares of different sizes by calling the forward method multiple times.
+Create a Turtle object below and have it draw a shape.
+For example, have it draw a small square and then a large square by calling the forward method multiple times.
+In the next lessons, we will draw more complicated shapes.
 Here are some simple turtle methods that you could use:

 - yertle.forward();
 - yertle.turnLeft();